DigitalPublishingToolkit/Money-Lab-Reader/docs/1_1-Hart_Keith.md

-years later, these payments account for only a small fraction of global money transfers, the vast bulk being devoted to exchanging money for money in some other form (foreign exchange transactions alone reached daily turnover rates of \$5.3 trillion in 2013).
+years later, these payments account for only a small fraction of global money transfers, the vast bulk being devoted to exchanging money for money in some other form (foreign exchange transactions alone reached daily turnover rates of U.S. \$5.3 trillion in 2013).
 This rising tide of money, sometimes known as ‘the markets’, represents the apotheosis of financial capitalism, with political management of currencies and trade having been virtually abandoned in favor of freeing up the global